 All of Sandt’s honey is kosher certified by the largest and most recognizable kosher certification organization in the country, OU (Orthodox Union).

 We guarantee the natural integrity of our honey.
-We do this by selecting random samples of our honey for SIRA (Stable Isotope Ratio Analysis), testing to determine if there has been any C4 additions (i.e. corn syrup and or sugarcane), adulterating the honey.
-The SIRA testing is performed by Siratech, Inc. located in Kyle, Texas.
+We do this by having our honey analyzed by the leading firms in the honey testing industry: Quality Services International GmbH (QSI) and Intertek Food Services GmbH (Intertek).
+In addition, we select random samples of our honey, even honey previously analyzed by QSI and Intertek, for SIRA (Stable Isotope Ratio Analysis) testing to determine if there has been any C4 additions (i.e. corn syrup and or sugarcane) adulterating the honey.